ScottfreeLLC/AlphaPy/README.rst

 =======

 **AlphaPy** is a machine learning framework for both speculators and data scientists.
-It is written in Python with the ``scikit-learn`` and ``pandas`` libraries, as well as many other helpful libraries for feature engineering and visualization.
+It is written in Python with the ``scikit-learn``, ``pandas``, and ``Keras`` libraries, as well as many other helpful libraries for feature engineering and visualization.
 Here are just some of the things you can do with AlphaPy:

 * Run machine learning models using ``scikit-learn`` and ``xgboost``.
 * Create models for analyzing the markets with *MarketFlow*.